shark-scout/.github/profile/README.md

 # 🦈 SharkScout

-A mini-app that turns your following list on Base & Farcaster into real-time market insights, so you can spot trends before they go mainstream.
+A mini app that turns your following list on Base & Farcaster into real-time market insights, so you can spot trends before they go mainstream.

 ## ⚡ Features